steida/songary/README.md

 ## Learn from code

 How?
-Just read it, there are a lot of comments.
+Just read it, there is a plethora of comments.

 Principles:
   - client/mobile/offline first